hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 1. The roster must have at least one RosterEntry.
 2. At least one RosterEntry/ies must have a non-zero weight.
-3. All RosterEntry/ies must have a valid gossip_ca_certificate which is a DER encoded X509Certificate.
+3. All RosterEntry/ies must have a valid gossip_ca_certificate.
-4. All RosterEntry/ies must have a valid tss_encryption_key which is a DER encoded X509Certificate.
+4. All RosterEntry/ies must have a valid tss_encryption_key.
 5. All RosterEntry/ies must have at least one gossip Endpoint.
 6. All ServiceEndpoint/s must have a valid IP address or domain name (mutually exclusive), and port.
-7. The roster must have a unique NodeId for each RosterEntry, and the NodeId key must match the NodeId value in the corresponding RosterEntry.
+7. The roster must have a unique NodeId for each RosterEntry.

 On the submission of a new Candidate Roster, the platform will validate the roster against these conditions.
 Note that a constructed `Roster` can be valid, but not accepted by the platform.
 For example, if a new candidate roster